Tightness for processes with fixed points of discontinuities and applications in varying environment: Abstract

 \section{Abstract}

-We establish a sufficient condition for the tightness of a sequence of time-inhomogeneous strong Markov processes.
-Our condition makes it possible to study processes with accumulations of fixed times of discontinuity, a case where Aldous' criterion fails.
+We establish a sufficient condition for the tightness of a sequence of stochastic processes.
+Our condition makes it possible to study processes with accumulations of fixed times of discontinuity.
 Our motivation comes from the study of processes in varying or random environment.
 We demonstrate the usefulness of our condition on two examples: Galton Watson branching processes in varying environment and logistic branching processes with catastrophes.